 What Drives the Cost of Crop Insurance in NZ?

 Crop insurance premiums in New Zealand are calculated based on a combination of factors that reflect the specific risk profile of each growing operation.
-Understanding these factors can help you anticipate what you might pay β€” and identify ways to reduce your premium.
+Understanding these factors helps you anticipate what you might pay β€” and identify practical ways to reduce your premium.

 Key factors in crop insurance pricing:

-• **Coverage level**: Named perils cover is cheaper than multi-peril cover.
-Revenue protection is the most expensive but provides the broadest guarantee.
+• **Coverage type**: Named perils cover is cheaper than multi-peril cover; revenue protection is the most expensive but provides the broadest guarantee

-• **Sum insured**: Whether you insure at input cost, expected yield value, or market value affects both premium and claims outcome.
+• **Sum insured basis**: Whether you insure at input cost, expected yield value, or market value affects both premium and claims outcome

-• **Claims history**: Growers with recent claims will pay more.
-A clean history can earn lower rates over time.
+• **Claims history**: Growers with recent claims will pay more; a clean history over three or more years can earn lower rates

 2026 Indicative Premium Ranges by Crop